telerik/document-processing-docs/libraries/radwordsprocessing/model/content-controls/working-with-content-controls.md

 title: Working with Content Controls
 page_title:  Working with Content Controls
 description: This article show you you can access the content controls in code
-slug: wordsprocessing-features-working-with-content-controls
+slug: wordsprocessing-model-working-with-content-controls
 tags: content controls, wordsprocessing
 published: True
 ---

-# Working with Content Controls Programmatically
+# Working with Content Controls

 This article shows some examples of how you can insert content controls, access existing and modify their properties from the code.
-In the RadWordsProcessing library, the content controls are marked with annotations and you can manipulate them as such.
-Additional information is available in the [Manipulating Annotations]({%slug wordsprocessing-model-document-elements-manipulating-annotations%}) topic as well.

 ## Manipulate Existing Content Controls

 ### Get the Content Controls

-The content controls can be retrieved by using the __EnumerateChildrenOfType__ method.
+The content controls can be retrieved by using the __EnumerateChildrenOfType()__ method of any document element.

 #### Example 1: Get all content controls